Caitlyn Murray's story isn't uncommon in Dr. Mark Goldsmith's office.

 Tattoo-artist licensing, on the other hand, is regulated by the Ohio Department of Health.

 Over at Good-Bye Dye, 7243 Sawmill Road, Evan Proulx was in the hot seat recently.

-He braces himself as Dr. Theresa Luken zaps the under part his forearm with a laser beam that crackles as its light hits the ink target.
+He braces himself as Dr. Theresa Luken zaps the under part of his forearm with a laser beam that crackles as its light hits the ink target.

-The 42-year-old who recently moved to Columbus from Boston said the infinity sign, Bible verse and date etched in Roman numerals were significant at one time but meaningless now, just unsightly ink blotches from a bygone era.
+The 42-year-old, who recently moved to Columbus from Boston, said the infinity sign, Bible verse and date etched in Roman numerals were significant at one time but meaningless now, just unsightly ink blotches from a bygone era.